HyPE-Network/vanilla-proxy/README.md

 Server holds less essential server configuration that changes connection aspects.

+- `SecuredSlots` - A count of how many slots to reduce from BDS max player count, that will be reserved for players in the whitelist allowing a priority slot system.
 - `DisableXboxAuth` - specifies if authentication of players that join is disabled.
 If set to true, no verification will be done to ensure that the player connecting is authenticated using their XBOX Live account.
 - `Prefix` - Prefix is used to specify the current server in error logs.
 For example `TESTING` would be sent with a logging endpoint to tell readers this came from `TESTING` server.
 - `ViewDistance` - Manages the distance players can view through the chunk handler.
 This is important for large servers.